pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 2. On the TiDB Cloud product page, click **Subscribe**.
 A subscription page is displayed.

-3. On the subscription page, click **Subscribe**, and then click **GO TO PRODUCT PAGE**.
+3. On the subscription page, click **Subscribe**, and then click **Go to product page**.
 You are directed to the TiDB Cloud sign-up page.

 4. See the notification in the upper part of the sign-up page and click **Sign in**.

 5. Sign in with your TiDB Cloud account.
 The **Link to Your GCP Billing Account** page is displayed.

-6. On the **Link to Your GCP Billing Account** page, select an existing organization and click **Link** to link to your Google Cloud billing account.
+6. On the **Link to Your GCP Billing Account** page, select the target organization and click **Link** to link to your Google Cloud billing account.

     > **Note:**
     >